The Australian F1 Grand Prix in Melbourne is one of the largest international sporting events held in the city annually.

-People from all over the world head to Melbourne every year for the opening round of the Formula 1 Championship.
-Melbourne really knows how to put together world-class events and it’s a great event showcasing both Melbourne and Australia to countries all over the world.
+People from all over the world flock to Melbourne each and every year for the opening round of the Formula 1 Championship.

 Where is the Australia Grand Prix held?

-On Saturday and Sunday Grand Prix Trams are well-marked, but Yarra Trams put on extra staff to help people find the right trams for all 4 days of the event.
-The staff are easily identifiable and make finding the right tram a really easy process.
+For the Saturday and Sunday of the Australian Formula 1 Grand Prix, the trams really well marked with a number of extra public transport staff available at most stations to help people find the right trams for the event.
+The Thursday and Friday aren’t quite as busy so there isn’t quite the same number of staff around, but they are easily identifiable and make finding the right tram to get to the track a fairly really easy process.

 What To Do In The Evenings?